-As a result of these procedures we consider the most significant laws and regulations that have a direct impact on the financial statements are international accounting standards in conformity with the requirements of the Companies Act 2006, the Companies Act 2006 and tax compliance regulations.
+As a result of these procedures we consider the most significant laws and regulations that have a direct impact on the financial statements are UK-adopted international accounting standards, the Companies Act 2006 and tax compliance regulations.
 We performed audit procedures to detect non-compliances which may have a material impact on the financial statements which included reviewing financial statement disclosures, inspecting correspondence with local tax authorities and evaluating advice received from tax advisors.